-- Uses a variety of methods, systems and procedures for locating information on custodial and non-custodial parents' assets, income, and liabilities.-Locates absent parents' assets, income, and liabilities using a variety of methods and tools (e.g., contacting other agencies, databases, web searches). - Uses a variety of methods, systems and procedures for locating absent parents, including contacting other agencies, utilizing databases and web-based searches. - Evaluates income and expense data of custodial and non-custodial parents to determine and recommend child support payment obligations based on established guidelines. - Responds to general inquiries and explains general child support laws, court orders, rules, regulations, and policies to public and staff. - Participates in interviews to secure support agreements and to persuade responsible parties to make payments without recourse to legal action.

-- Prepares and processes legal documents necessary for the establishment, collection, and enforcement of child support obligations - Documents and updates customer information, contact information, case actions/history logs, and records using a state-wide automated system. - Provides case status information, explains the complaint resolution process, and answers case specific questions for all involved parties ensuring the verbiage used cannot be interpreted as legal advice.

-- Applies federal, state, and local codes, procedures, and rules in establishing and processing child support cases. - Coordinates and/or conducts genetic tests when needed. - Performs related duties as assigned.
+- Manages a general caseload consisting of child support legal actions and the establishment, enforcement and collection of child support payment obligations based on established guidelines. - Coordinates and conducts interviews with multiple parties (e.g., custodial parent, noncustodial parent, witnesses, employers, attorneys) to obtain and/or verify child support case information. - > Develops and analyzes information for the establishment of paternity (e.g., genetic tests). - Locates absent parents' assets, income, and liabilities using a variety of methods and tools (e.g., contacting other agencies, databases, web searches). - Evaluates income and expense data of custodial and non-custodial parents to determine and recommend child support payment obligations based on established guidelines. - Responds to general inquiries and explains general child support laws, court orders, rules, regulations, and policies to public and staff. - Participates in interviews to secure support agreements and to persuade responsible parties to make payments without recourse to legal action. - Prepares and processes legal documents necessary for the establishment, collection, and enforcement of child support obligations - Documents and updates customer information, contact information, case actions/history logs, and records using a state-wide automated system. - Provides case status information, explains the complaint resolution process, and answers case specific questions for all involved parties ensuring the verbiage used cannot be interpreted as legal advice. - Applies federal, state, and local codes, procedures, and rules in establishing and processing child support cases. - Coordinates and/or conducts genetic tests when needed. - Performs related duties as assigned.

-- In addition to the above: - Analyzes and evaluates the more difficult and sensitive Child Support cases. - Attends court hearings to obtain payments and to testify to financial or case matters. - Serves as a Subject Matter Expert (SME). - May act as lead trainer for lower-level case management staff under direction of a Child Support Specialist IV or Child Support Supervisor. - May serve as Court Assistant; research case data in statewide case management system, run guideline calculations, and assist Child Support Attorney.
+- Analyzes and evaluates the more difficult and sensitive Child Support cases. - > Attends court hearings to obtain payments and to testify to financial or case matters. - Serves as a Subject Matter Expert (SME).

+- May act as lead trainer for lower-level case management staff under direction of a Child Support Specialist IV or Child Support Supervisor. - May serve as Court Assistant; research case data in statewide case management system, run guideline calculations, and assist Child Support Attorney.